Religious EducationYou are here:

-The RS team at Wexham School has achieved some of the best results in the school for the past 3 years.
-There is a dedicated team of 3 RS specialists including the Leader of RS.
+There is a dedicated team of 2 RS specialists.
 We are a small but diverse, dedicated and passionate team.
-Lessons and classrooms are we well-resourced have a wide variety of religious and philosophical books that students of all ages can access.
+Lessons and classrooms are well-resourced and have a wide variety of religious and philosophical books that students of all ages can access.

-At the start of secondary school we believe it is really important for student to reflect on their own beliefs and learn about the beliefs of their new classmates.
-Throughout the course in years 7 and 8 we encourage students to share and explore their own faith.
+At the start of secondary school, we believe it is really important for students to reflect on their own beliefs and learn about the beliefs of their new classmates.
+Throughout the course in Years 7,8 and 9 we encourage students to share and explore their own faith.
 We cover all the major world faiths with a particular focus on Christianity and Islam.
 Students really enjoy the lessons and often leave the classroom debating the issues introduced in class.

-All students who enter year 9 will follow a core RS unit.
-This will be one lesson a week and will continue to develop the themes introduced at years 7 and 8.
-I think the favourite units of the students are examining the philosophical arguments for the existence of God and studying the ethical issues surrounding torture.
+All students will follow a non-examined core RS course.
+This is one lesson a week and will continue to develop the themes introduced at Years 7,8 and 9 such as examining the philosophical arguments for the existence of God and studying the ethical issues surrounding torture.

-In Years 10 and 11 those who have chosen to do the GCSE will follow the EDEXCEL board.
-Students will study a wide range of issues from abortion to war in 3 different religions.
-We believe that an in depth study of the Abrahamic faiths (Judaism, Christianity and Islam) not only offers a coherent story of the foundations of monotheism but that knowledge of each religion will develop understanding of the other faiths being studied.
+RS is also a GCSE option and, on this course, students will study a wide range of issues from abortion to war in 2 different religions.
+An in-depth study of Christianity and Islam not only offers a coherent story of the foundations of monotheism, but that knowledge of each religion will develop understanding of the other faiths being studied.

 Students find this course extremely challenging but highly rewarding.
 We read a lot, and we write a lot of essays.
 We make no apologies for this and with the expert help of our teachers we have helped our students make significant progress in their writing.
 This is very helpful for our students most of whom go on to university.